BayanGroup/nutch-custom-search/README.md

 </persons>
 ```

-Note that in the above xml file, the "person" element defined in the default namespace but the "name" element is defiend in the "b" namespace.
-Then your xpath expression should look like this:
+Then your xpath expression should look like this: (Note that in the above xml file, the "person" element defined in the default namespace but the "name" element is defiend in the "b" namespace.)

 ```xml
 	<expr value="//dns:person/b:name" />